spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 Get creative.
 Have fun.
 But be conscious of time.
 This site will be a work in progress, so you should timebox how much time you want to spend on each part.
 You will be able to make improvements each week or unit if you dedicate the time to it.
 Make an MVP (Minimum Viable Product) for this version.
 Designing and building a site can take a **LONG TIME**, so just get your site "good enough" for your MVP.
 You can always make it better later!

-Included in the header of each release is a suggested number of pomodoro units to take.
-A pomodoro is the productivity method of 25 minutes of work, 5 minutes of break.
+Pomodoro is a common and effective timeboxing and productivity technique that we can use in this exercise.
+Basically you do 25 minutes of work, 5 minutes of break.
 You can use your own timer or this web application [moosti](http://www.moosti.com).
-Use this as a guide to timebox your work and not spend too long on this challenge.
+Take a second and estimate how many units you want to work on each section, and see where you are by the end.
+Then you can decide if you want to continue adding more time.
 You will be improving your website as you go through the program.
 Don't burn out now!

 ## Releases

-## Release 0: Wireframes (15 minutes)
+## Release 0: Wireframes
 Reconsider the wireframe you created for your index.html in [3-wireframing](../3-wireframing).
 Do you need to make any changes to it based on what you've learned so far?

+This page is required for you to create:

+blog/index.html (Note: this is different than the index.html already in your [USERNAME].github.io/index.html).
+This is where the links to blog posts will live.

 Will your site need any other pages?
 You do not have to create them this session but you should decide what will be in your MVP and what will be done in the future.

- Some ideas:
+ Some ideas to consider:
  - About me
  - Projects
- - blog/index.html (Note: this is different than the index.html already in your [USERNAME].github.io/index.html)
+ - Cheat Sheets
+ - People you follow

-## Release 1: Design (1 pomodoro)
+## Release 1: Design

 Figure out what is acceptable to you for an MVP.
 Create some user stories as the creator of this website that you want to have and stick to these features.
 For example: